vpasunur28/devopsstory/README.md

 I have abstracted puppet module manifests by having different manifests for init, params, packages, service, config, certificate.
 Doing this, helps in reusing the code for various types of servers ( ex : diff env web servers - dev, qa, ct, prod ).
 Each can have its own cert as an example.

-We can bump up the apache version just by modifying the params file than editing the whole manifest.